 While we’re enjoying all the wonderful “before and afters” from yesterday’s Met Monday, I thought I’d share another little metamorphosis I’ve been working on this week in my family room.
-(Update: Family room saw some changes in this post: Reforming My Faux Ways) and in this post: Contemplating New Window Treatments for the Family Room
+(Update: This living room looks very different now.
+See the changes in these two posts: Reforming My Faux Ways and Velvet Drapes for an English Country Living Room)

 The coffee table looks so bare now since I “stole” all the books for the office library.

 This is how the mantel looks year round.
 It’s decorated simply with a mantel clock, Staffordshire doggies and a few books.